 To sum up...

-In all cases of eye injury, the parents, responsible adults, or grown-up children who are around at the time of the eye injury should seek emergency medical attention if the hurt child is experiencing severe pain, blurred vision, or if the eye is visibly burnt, bleeding, or swollen.
+In all cases of eye injury in children, the parents, responsible adults, or grown-up children who are around at the time of the eye injury should seek emergency medical attention if the hurt child is experiencing severe pain, blurred vision, or if the eye is visibly burnt, bleeding, or swollen.

-Eye injuries could be quite painful and irritating.
+Eye injuries can be quite painful and irritating.
 But it is important to guide the child to resist the urge to touch or rub the eye, as this might aggravate the situation.
-Also, please do not apply lotions, ointments, or any medication to the eye without getting an examination and a doctor's approval first.
+Also, please don't apply lotions, ointments, or any medication to the eye without getting an examination and a doctor's approval first.

 By following these first aid tips, you can minimize the damage caused by eye injuries and ensure the best possible outcome for the child's vision and eye health.
 For more information on eye care and eye health topics, check out the Ophthalmology24 blog for patients.